ulfschneider/ulf.website/content/posts/journal/2020-12-03-split-a-figure.md

 ## Rapha is the poster child

 Every now and then the folks at Rapha are splitting the contents of a `<figure>` equally into an image (e.g. left half of the available space), and the corresponding caption (e.g. right half).
-This can be seen for example in "[Riding the Pendulum](https://www.rapha.cc/de/de/stories/riding-the-pendulum)."
-I think the layout is emphasizing the image and I enjoy the appearence very much.
+This can be seen for example in *[Riding the Pendulum](https://www.rapha.cc/de/de/stories/riding-the-pendulum).* I think the layout is emphasizing the image and I enjoy the appearence very much.

 ## Split figures example